Updated on: Jan 24th, 2023

 Rule 42 and 43: ITC reversal on the supplies that are exempt or used for personal consumption

 The calculation of ITC to be reversed differs for:

-Step-1: Businesses must first segregate the specific credits that are ineligible for claim, from the total ITC as follows:
+Step-1: Businesses must first segregate the specific credits that are ineligible for the claim, from the total ITC as follows: